unisonweb/unison/unison-src/transcripts/diff.md

 ## Display issues to fixup

-- [ ] check whether creating a name conflict + adding metadata puts the update in both categories; if it does, then filter out metadataUpdates from the other categories
 - [ ] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
-- [ ] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
-- [ ] similarly, if a conflicted name is resolved by deleting the last name to a reference, I (arya) suspect it will show up as a Remove
-- [ ] might want unqualified names to be qualified sometimes:

-    .a> merge .b

-      Updates:

-        1. foo : Nat  - here?
-           ↓
-        2. ┌ foo#0ja1qfpej6 : Nat
-        3. └ foo#jk19sm5bf8 : Nat

-      Adds:

-        4. foo#0ja1qfpej6 : Nat

-    maybe if all of the old (n,r) are still present, but some new (n,r') has been added, just show it under adds:

-      Adds:

-        1. foo#0ja1qfpej6 : Nat  -- and the hash indicates that it has become conflicted?

 - [ ] Do we want to surface new edit conflicts in patches?
 - [ ] incorrectly calculated bracket alignment on hashqualified "Name changes"  (delete.output.md)